-Four of the casinos in Idaho offer hotel lodging, while the other three only offer casino gambling.
-The Coeur d’Alene Casino Resort, in Worley, is the largest Idaho casino.
-It has a 300-room hotel, a spa, seven restaurants, and an 18-hole golf course, as well as a 100,000-square-foot casino.
+Out of the seven casinos in Idaho, here are four casinos in Idaho that offer hotel lodging along with gambling.
+In Worley, Idaho, the Coeur d’Alene Casino Resort is the largest casino in Idaho.
+It offers a 300-room hotel, seven restaurants, an 18-hole golf course, a spa, and a sprawling 100,000 square-foot casino.

-The next largest casino in Idaho is the Fort Hall Casino, located in the southeast corner of the state, about 50 miles south of Idaho Falls.
-They have a 156-room hotel, four restaurants, a casino with over 900 video gaming machines, plus a bingo hall that operates five nights a week (Wednesday through Saturday).
+The second largest casino in Idaho, Fort Hall Casino, is located in the southeast corner of the state, about 50 miles south of Idaho Falls.
+They offer a 156-room hotel, four restaurants, a casino with more then 900 video gaming machines, and five nights a week (Wednesday through Saturday) they host bingo.

 Want to See a Map of all casinos in Idaho?

 Visit our Idaho casinos map page to see a detailed map showing all casinos in that state.

 Want more information on all U.S. casinos?
 Then you need the most comprehensive and informative casino travel book on the market today!
 Published annually since 1992, the American Casino Guide Book contains details on all U.S. casino resorts, riverboats and Indian casinos.
 Plus it includes more than 180 casino coupons, offering you more than $1,000 in savings!
 For more information, or to buy the newest edition, just go to americancasinoguidebook.com/shop